 The booming voice you hear leading a pre-practice stretch or encouraging a Crimson Tide player to finish a workout session strong is that of Director of Strength and Conditioning Scott Cochran.
 The high-energy coach, who is a two-time national strength coach of the year, joined the Alabama staff in 2007 after spending three seasons with the New Orleans Hornets of the NBA as an assistant strength coach.
 Cochran has been on Nick Saban’s staff for all four national titles, as he served as an assistant at LSU in 2003.

-Cochran is nationally regarded as one of the best in the area of strength and conditioning - and the performances of Alabama's players on the field prove that to be true.
+Cochran, in his ninth year at Alabama, is nationally regarded as one of the best in the area of strength and conditioning – and the performances of Alabama’s players on the field prove that to be true.
 He received one of the highest honors in his field when he was named the 2011 Samson Strength & Conditioning Coach of the Year, as featured in American Football Quarterly.
 He earlier was named the Samson Strength & Conditioning Coach of the Year following the 2008 season.

 Prior to the start of spring drills, Cochran implements Coach Saban's offseason workout plan, which includes the well-known "Fourth Quarter Program" - a very important step in helping Alabama players develop physically and prepare for the upcoming practices.